-Have you wanted to use #GoogleFonts inside of your #WordPress website but are unsure how?
+Have you thought about using google fonts in WordPress website but are unsure how?
 Here’s a simple way to apply them without having to use a plugin – All for FREE TOO!

 Full Video Transcript

 Hey, y’all.
 Welcome to another WordPress Wednesday.
 My name is Kori Ashton here in San Antonio, Texas at WebTegrity.
 You have found a YouTube channel solely dedicated to all things WordPress.

 If you are interested in figuring out how to use these Google fonts inside of you WordPress website, without using a plugin, that’s what I’m going to walk you through right now.
 Of course, if you watch my channel, you know that I recommend that you use no more than one dozen plugins.
 If you have more than 12 plugins at one time, you start to see your website start to bog down if you use more than that.
 We actually recommend here at WebTegrity to use five or less, if you can get away with it.
 This is one of the ways you can do it.
 It’s a little bit more intimidated because, you have to learn a little bit of nerd code and dive into a few files that might seem a little scary; but, don’t worry about that.
 Follow me.
 I’ll walk you through it.
 You’re going to go over to fonts.google.com.
 You’re going to check that out.